 Welcome to your free resource to learn more about and try meditation around your schedule.
 This page was created to help others have the resources and guidance they need to give meditation a try to see how it can benefit your whole life!

-My name is Matt Alexander and for the past few years I have been practicing and sharing meditation with my close friends and family.
-After seeing how this simple daily task changed my life as well as my friends and families lives, I wanted to share this with the rest of my tribe.
+My name is Matt Alexander and for the past 6+ years, I have been practicing and sharing meditation with my close friends and family.
+After seeing how this simple daily task changed my life as well as my friend’s and families’ lives, I wanted to share this with the rest of my tribe.